bevyengine/rfcs/rfcs/45-stageless.md

 1. The system we're applying a run criteria does not have an input type.
 2. System chaining does not work if the chained systems are incompatible.
 This is far too limiting.

+### Why aren't run criteria cached?

+In practice, almost all run criteria are extremely simple, and fast to check.
+Verifying that the cache is still valid will require access to the data anyways, and involve more overhead than simple computations on one or two resources.

 ## Unresolved questions